Orlando Water Quality at a Glance

-Orlando’s water system is managed by two primary utilities: the Orlando Utilities Commission (OUC) and Orange County Utilities, serving over 400,000 residents across a 200-square-mile service area.
-The system includes seven water treatment plants operated by OUC and multiple facilities managed by Orange County, delivering approximately 90 million gallons of drinking water daily.
+Orlando’s water system is managed by two primary utilities: the Orlando Utilities Commission (OUC) and Orange County Utilities, serving over 240,000 customers across a 200-square-mile service area.
+The system includes seven water treatment plants operated by OUC and multiple facilities managed by Orange County, delivering approximately 35 billion gallons of drinking water annually (about 96 million gallons daily).
 Orlando’s comprehensive water system features advanced treatment technology, particularly OUC’s innovative ozone treatment process, which was implemented through Water Project 2000, a five-year initiative that modernized the city’s water infrastructure.

-Orlando draws its drinking water exclusively from the Floridan Aquifer, a natural underground reservoir that provides pristine groundwater naturally filtered through hundreds of feet of sand and rock.
-This high-quality source water undergoes additional treatment to ensure safety and improve taste.
+Orlando draws its drinking water exclusively from the Floridan Aquifer, a natural underground reservoir located a quarter-mile below the surface that provides pristine groundwater naturally filtered through hundreds of feet of sand and rock.
+This high-quality source water undergoes additional treatment including ozonation, filtration, and disinfection to ensure safety and improve taste.
 Orlando’s water consistently meets or exceeds all federal and state safety standards, though the city faces challenges with hard water, which contains elevated mineral content that can affect appliances and plumbing.
-The utilities provide regular water quality testing and comprehensive customer assistance programs to ensure reliable water delivery throughout the greater Orlando metropolitan area.
+The utilities provide regular water quality testing (12,000 tests annually – three times more than required) and comprehensive customer assistance programs to ensure reliable water delivery throughout the greater Orlando metropolitan area.

 Orlando Water Quality: Current Status (2024-2025)